 According to the American Cancer Society, colon cancer is one of the leading causes of cancer-related deaths in the United States.
 However, proper screening and early diagnosis can lead to improved colon cancer treatment outcomes.

-With proper screening, it can be detected before colon cancer symptoms develop, when it is most curable.
+With proper screening, colon cancer can be detected before symptoms develop, when it is most curable.

 A fecal occult blood test (FOBT) may detect small amounts of blood in the stool, which could suggest colon cancer.
 However, this test is often negative in patients with colon cancer.
 For this reason, an FOBT must be done along with imaging tests to screen and potentially diagnose colon cancer.